Kezia Jackson-Harman

 About Kezia

 Kezia’s career has focused on learning and facilitation.
-She is experienced in leading, developing and facilitating thematic learning programmes and communities of practice, as well as providing one-to-one support to place-based funders and delivery organisations.
-Prior to joining Renaisi, she supported place-based funders to engage with topics including equitable grant-making, sustainability, and community engagement while working at UK Community Foundations.
+She is experienced in developing and facilitating thematic learning programmes and communities of practice, as well as providing capacity support to place-based funders and delivery organisations.
+Prior to joining Renaisi, she supported place-based funders to develop their practice around equitable grant-making, sustainability, and community engagement while working at UK Community Foundations.

 Kezia’s work at Renaisi